udayvir-singh/pass-menu/README.md

 The following sections provide more details about each component of the syntax.

+For complete details, refer to the `PASSFILE SYNTAX` section in `man pass-menu`.

 ## Password Line

 ```
 correct-horse-battery-staple
 ```

-The first line of the passfile is called the password line if it isn't a field, an otpauth URI, or an action.
-The password line is treated the same as a field with `Password` as the key.
+The first line of the passfile gets treated as a field with `Password` as the key if it doesn't match a field, an otpauth URI, or an action.

-The above example can also be converted to a field.
-Hence, the following is the same as the above example:
+The above example can also be converted to a field, hence, the above example is the same as the following:

 ```
 Password: correct-horse-battery-staple